 Providing free, equitable and quality primary and secondary education for the children of Delhi, to promote opportunities for their upward social mobility and social inclusion, is a prime focus of the Government of the National Capital Territory of Delhi.
-Towards this end, the British Council partnered with Macmillan Education, India to reach 40,000 Class 11 students and provide them with the skills needed to improve their English-speaking proficiency and communicative competence through a 160-hour spoken English course.
+Towards this end, we partnered with Macmillan Education, India to reach 40,000 Class 11 students and provide them with the skills needed to improve their English-speaking proficiency and communicative competence through a 160-hour spoken English course.

 Project Spoken English – Delhi